olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

 #### Case study:
 - A perfect case study are indoor greenhouses Iceland, where high in demand vegetables such as carrots, cucumbers, potatoes and cabbages are grown all year around in to meet the demand.
-These are just a few examples and in addition, the crops are grown using electricity and heat produced by the geothermal energy [1][3].
+These are just a few examples and in addition, the crops are grown using electricity and heat produced by the geothermal energy.

 - In the UK indoor farms are becoming a better model for growing plant based foods to change the eating habits.
 Indoor farming has been accelerated with the introduction of vertical farming where, crops are grown in a stacked system indoor under fully controlled conditions without the need for solar energy.